 The Spy Whose Powerful Decision Helped Get an American Victory at Yorktown: Meeting James Armistead Lafayette

-Today I met James Armistead Lafayette- sort of.
+Two years ago, I met James Armistead Lafayette- sort of.

-But I didn't really know this revolutionary spy until today, and now I want to know more.
+My immediate reaction: I wanted to know even more.
 More than the fact he took the Marquis de Lafayette's name.

 Necessary disclaimer: As a blogger, I use affiliate links sometimes!
 I may receive commission from purchases I share; it does not change your price but sometimes you might get a discount.

-Mark Schneider as Marquis de Lafayette
+Mark Schneider as Marquis de Lafayette, riding on the public streets of CW.

 He was a spy that was so good, the English trusted him to spy on the Americans.

-As an enslaved manservant, it might make sense to someone as astute as the Marquis, serving as a major-general under Washington, that James could slip over to the English side, pretending to be a runaway slave in search of freedom.
+As an enslaved manservant, it would make sense to someone as astute as the Marquis, serving as a major-general under Washington, that James could slip over to the English side, pretending to be a runaway slave in search of freedom.

 After all, Lord Dunmore had proclaimed any enslaved person belonging to a Patriot (not a Loyalist of course) could gain their freedom by crossing the battle lines and serving the King.

-And what is the idea behind the statement that James was invited by the British to spy on the Americans?
-It's been said that James was with the Marquis when Lord Cornwallis arrived at his tent after the battle and Cornwallis uttered words that indicated his realization of James' role supporting the Americans.
+It's noted that James was with the Marquis when Lord Cornwallis arrived at his tent after the battle and Cornwallis uttered words that indicated his realization of James' role supporting the Americans.
+"James, you've done me a mischief."

 RELATED: Read about primary sources by clicking here.